-Green Minerals' Sustainability Report 2023 covers initiatives from January 1 through December 31, 2023.
-The company issues an update of this report annually.
+Green Minerals' Sustainability Report 2024 covers initiatives from January 1 through December 31, 2024.
+The company publishes an update of this report annually.
 The report was produced in accordance with the Global Reporting Initiative standards.
 The Sustainable Development Goals and the Ten Principles of the UN Global Compact are used as the main frameworks for our ESG work.

-The report will be issued on April 30, 2023, with the company's annual report.
+The report will be published on 30 April 2025, together with the company's annual report.

-After careful consideration under the guidance of the Board of Directors, Green Minerals has decided to defer external assurance at this time.
-The matter will be revisited and discussed further in our next update.
+After careful consideration under the guidance of the Board of Directors, Green Minerals has decided to continue to defer external assurance.
+The matter will be again discussed further in our next update.